Wendy Rodwell: Cancellation and return

 Leask also said that she was "completely unaware" of the serial's impending cancellation and thought that her contract would have been rewritten.
 Isheev previously disclosed that more of Wendy and Andrew's children were planned to be introduced, and Leask confirmed that producers had to discard the arrival of a younger son and had to instead "settle" with Sadie as the couple's only child.
 Leask also explained that a "scrapped" storyline for Wendy was the developing and unravelling of her character, with writers "going to explore why she was the way she was".
 Leask was not aware of any "scandals" planned for her character, but said that Wendy would most likely have tried to climb the ranks to manager of The Waterhole and also joked that she had "a feeling that one of us would have had an affair!"
 Wendy's final storyline sees her put her house up for sale as part of the final plot of Neighbours and Leask said, "It was the essence of Erinsborough that allowed that storyline to happen", but was ultimately glad with the Rodwells' final decision to stay put.

 Leask hoped that her character's presence would help "pave the way" for more Asian representation on screens, which she thought would be "cool", and said, "I hope there are more Asian and mixed race families, especially in the soap world.
 I don't really feel like I've seen a lot of it, but times are changing and that's coming into play.
 All we can do is keep going.
 You never know what people are looking for."
 Leask called the final day of filming busy and the filming of the final scene of the serial "bittersweet".
 She also explained that she was "100% grateful" for the role and tried to "soak up every minute" she had, which ultimately left her having no regrets "at all".
+However, it was reported on 18 April 2023 that the Rodwells would be returning in the serial's upcoming reboot.
+Her return was confirmed on the Neighbours Instagram page on 1 May.